-The IRS has now had several versions of what is called the Offshore Voluntary Disclosure Program (ODVP).
-Each version of the OVDP has required the filing of 8 years’ of back tax returns and 6 years of FBARs.
+The IRS has now had several versions of what is called the Offshore Voluntary Disclosure Program (OVDP).
+Each version of the program has required the filing of 8 years’ of back tax returns and 6 years of FBARs.
 In addition, volumes of supporting documentation are required.
 Choosing this option is very time-consuming and generally is very expensive, both in terms of professional fees and penalties.
 These programs, however, are a welcome relief for taxpayers who face a real likelihood of criminal penalty sanctions.
-More information on the most recent program, can be accessed here.

 Not all offshore assets are necessarily added into the OVDP penalty base.
 The offshore penalty is intended to apply to all offshore holdings that are related in any way to “tax noncompliance”.
 Thus, the value of artwork purchased with undeclared investment income would be included in the penalty base.